Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 He's a liberal, cannot credit his own country, cannot credit his own military.

-I'll bet the unemployment rate in your neighborhood, your community in Chicago, is about as high as it is in Iraq.
+And then to be worried about unemployment in Iraq, I'll bet the unemployment rate in your neighborhood, your community in Chicago, is about as high as it is in Iraq.

 If you haven't noticed, there's all kinds of foreign investment going on in Iraq.

-I bet you haven't noticed it, Barry, because your buds, your disciples in the drive-by media have not been reporting this.
+I bet you haven't noticed it, Barry, because your buds, your disciples in the drive-by media, have not been reporting this.

 It is maddening.